Medical University of South Carolina

 Humanities is an integrated History/Language Arts course.
 It focuses on skills: writing, reading, speaking, and listening.
 Students are asked to read for both enjoyment and content.
 Novels, short stories, plays, essays, poetry, and other primary sources are encountered regularly.
 A heavy emphasis is placed on improving writing, specifically drafting, rewriting, revising, editing, and polishing the final product.
 Our students are taught to write for a wide variety of purposes.
 Individual projects, classroom discussions, and oral presentations are common requirements.
 As students mature within the program, our expectations for in-depth thinking and high quality work increase.
 There is also a strong arts component, and this includes creating works that are found in the period of study.
 In the Middle School, historical topics are taught in a three-year-cycle (I. pre-Civil War U.S. History, II. post-Civil War U.S. History, and III.
 Modern European History, Ancient Greece & Rome and civilizations of the Mediterranean).
 MS Humanities includes the yearly study of a play by William Shakespeare (Cycle I - Romeo and Juliet, Cycle II - MacBeth, Cycle III - Julius Caesar).
 In the Intermediate School, topics are taught in a three-year cycle (Our Lowcountry, Our World, and Government and Geography).
 All students study history, world geography and cultures, and contemporary world issues.
 Humanities classes are presented in an interactive environment with a special focus on debate, simulations, oral history, research, and projects.

 Mathematics includes the latest understanding of best practices as advanced by the National Council of Teachers of Mathematics (NCTM), and we follow the standards for grades 4-8.
 University School uses the Singapore Math program through grade 6, and it is lauded for its clarity and effectiveness.
 The program encourages our students to think mathematically and solve significant problems in addition to learning and practicing the basic processes of arithmetic.
-For grade 7 math and beyond, University School uses the Carnegie Learning Cognitive Tutor program.
-This program has received acclaim for its research-based methods into how students best learn mathematics.
+For grade 7 math and beyond, University School uses several approaches to help each student fulfill their potential.
 The Math program is individualized for each student, allowing proficient students to thrive and advance and master material at an accelerated pace.
 Students have the opportunity to gain additional high school credit by taking Algebra II and/or Geometry.
 This means that Intermediate School students (grades 3-5) can begin Middle School work upon completing the grade 5 standards, and Middle School students can advance through higher level courses.

 Science courses use the scientific method to provide for in-depth study of core concepts in biological, physical, chemical and environmental sciences.
 USL science classes help students understand scientific processes, record and communicate findings, and appreciate the role of science in the modern world.
 Instructional methods are inquiry based, and students engage in frequent lab work and research and analyze topics at a high-school level.
 In the Middle School, USL follows a three-year cycle of themes (water, air, earth) that blends all four sciences and asks each student to think and operate like a scientist.
 In the Intermediate School, scientific exploration and inquiry is integrated into the curriculum.